asyncapi/community/docs/styleguide/seo.md

 - **Use smaller images and videos**: Large images and videos can cause the documentation on Asyncapi's website to appear at slower rates, which create an unpleasant user-experience.

 - **Use mobile-friendly fonts**: Some fonts can be hard to read on mobile devices, so it's crucial to picks font styles and sizes that can be adaptable to their screen sizes.
-It highly recommended to use styles like ["Arial, Tahoma, Verdana for headings and Times New Roman, Georgia, Bookman for body text"](https://clickhelp.com/clickhelp-technical-writing-blog/choosing-fonts-for-technical-documentation/) and sizes like ["14-16 point font for headings and 12-point for body text"](https://clickhelp.com/clickhelp-technical-writing-blog/choosing-fonts-for-technical-documentation/).
+It highly recommended to use styles like ["Arial, Tahoma, and Verdana for headings.
+For text, it is best to use Times New Roman, Georgia, and  Bookman"](https://clickhelp.com/clickhelp-technical-writing-blog/choosing-fonts-for-technical-documentation/).
+For sizes, it's best to use ["14-16 point font for headings and 12-point for body text"](https://clickhelp.com/clickhelp-technical-writing-blog/choosing-fonts-for-technical-documentation/).
 - **Give each topic its own page and/or section**: Consider putting a link to the next page or implementing internal links.
 It'll help users the project's docs and blog post have an easier time navigating the site.

 >[!TIP]
-> Consider using testing tools like [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to ensure that the proposed blog post, tutorial, or update to Aynscapi's documentation  is mobile and SEO-friendly if quick results are needed.
+> Need quicker results?
+Consider using testing tools like [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to ensure that the proposed blog post, tutorial, or update to Aynscapi's documentation  is mobile and SEO-friendly.

 ### Why is quality important when making technical documentation that is SEO-friendly?

-While implementing the previously mentioned strategies are important, ensuring that the content is original and high-quality are also important when creating SEO-friendly content.
 Search engines tend to favor content that provides value for online users.
+Therefore, it's important to ensure that the content is high-quality.

 #### Strategies for making high-quality and SEO-friendly content

-Consider asking yourself the following questions to ensure the content being submitted to Asyncapi's blog or documentation is high-quality and SEO-friendly:
+When writing a post for Asyncapi's blog or contributing to its documentation, consider asking the following questions to ensure it is high-quality and SEO-friendly:

 - Is the content interactive and engaging?
 - Is the information presented accurate?